felias-fogg/dw-link/docs/manual.md

 ![PIO-ini](pics/pio01.png)

-In order to find out, which port it is, we can ask for the connected serial ports as shown below.
-Then we can just copy the name of the port by clicking right to the one the paper icon.
+To find out, which port it is, we can ask for the connected serial ports as shown below.
+Then we can just copy the name of the port by clicking right on  paper icon.

 ![PIO-device](pics/pio02.png)